mbagatini/nlw-return-impulse/README.md

 DATABASE_URL="mysql://my_connection"
 ```

 Change it to the database you want to connect.
-After that, is time to run the migration:
+After that, it's time to run the migration:

 ```bash
 npx prisma migrate dev